kaypro4/brighton-static/README.md

 # brighton-static
-Static template based on Bootstrap 3
+Static template based on Bootstrap 3 created for City Fruit